 The Bypass Solution

-Installation Note: Cleaning
+Installation Note: Preparation

 Method 2: The "Invisible" Look (Stainless Steel Cable)